hoast/hoast/README.md

 build();
 ```

-> As you can see in both examples the Hoast object is still available for further usage.
+> As you can see in both examples the hoast object is still available for further usage.

 ### Debugging

-When making a Hoast module I highly recommend activating the debug logs by setting up the environement variables as well as the [debug]() module.
+When making a hoast module I highly recommend activating the debug logs by setting up the environment variables as well as the [debug]() module.

 On Windows the environment variable is set using the `set` command.